-So this was a tough post to write!!!
-There are so many good brunch places in Melbourne – to reduce this to the best brunch places melbourne with only 6 options – well this could have nearly been 60 best brunches in Melbourne but you’ve got to stop somewhere!
-There are of course other places you can go and have a great brunch but these are my nominations for Best brunch places Melbourne.
-I grew up in Melbourne and go back often so I have a fairly large sample size!
+There are of course other places you can go and have a great brunch but these are my nominations for the best brunch places in Melbourne.
+I grew up in Melbourne and go back often so I have a fairly large sample size.

 2/155 Fitzroy Street St Kilda

-Breakfast was poached eggs on toast with a fantastic smoked bacon.
-I also got the tomato relish because I remembered they used to have an amazing tomato relish.
-It was good but not as good as I remember… The brunch menu is a good lengthy one.
-This is definitely one for the port Melbourne list!
+Breakfast was poached eggs on toast with a slice of fantastic smoked bacon.
+I also got the tomato relish because I remembered Cafe Lafayette used to have an amazing tomato relish.
+It was good but not as good as I remember… The brunch menu is a good long one.
+This is definitely one for the Port Melbourne brunch list!

 55 Beach Street Port Melbourne

-This place is so cute and coming in feels like you’ve gone to Europe.
-There are sort of 3 rooms but it feels small and bustling.
+Alimentari Fitzroy is so cute and coming in feels like you’ve gone to Europe.
+There are sort of three rooms but it feels small and bustling.
 The counter looked amazing – fab looking salads.
-I went for breakfast and had pumpkin toast with avocado and greens – delicious!
-My friend had the scrambled eggs and avocado.
-And do I even need to say great coffee?
-I think it is nearly a given.
+I went for breakfast and had pumpkin toast with avocado and greens at Alimentari – delicious!

 Boutique Hotels in Melbourne

-Another great area in inner city Melbourne is South Melbourne.
+Another great area in inner-city Melbourne is South Melbourne.
 Coppersmith Hotel is a gorgeous boutique hotel that is on busy Clarendon street.
 It has a tram stop literally out the front which is super convenient.
 It also has a great pub and restaurant.
-Click here for availability and prices.

-If you want to stay right in the heart of centre of Melbourne you can’t do better than QT Melbourne.
+If you want to stay right in the heart of the centre of Melbourne you can’t do better than QT Melbourne.
 QT has a few boutique hotels in Australia and they are known for great style and fantastic bars and restaurants.
-They are so good that locals go!
-Click here for prices and dates.
+They are so good that the locals go!

 For a very luxurious boutique experience check out the Lyall.
-The Lyall is in one of Melbourne’s most upmarket inner city suburbs South Yarra.
-This neighborhood is filled with shopping and great restaurants.
+The Lyall is in one of Melbourne’s most upmarket inner-city suburbs South Yarra.
+This neighbourhood is filled with shopping and great restaurants.
 The Lyall is also a spa and has a small gym.
-Click here for latest prices and availability.